 - Dysfunctional stress circuits - Stress can easily trigger a relapse.

 Are these the only brain changes?
-No. Each of these broad-brush indicators reflect multiple subtler addiction-related cellular and chemical alterations —just as the scan of a cancer tumor wouldn't show associated subtler cellular/chemical changes.
+No. Each of these broad-brush indicators reflects multiple subtler addiction-related cellular and chemical alterations —just as the scan of a cancer tumor wouldn't show associated subtler cellular/chemical changes.

 Most of the subtler changes can't be assessed in human models due to the invasiveness of the technologies required.
 However, they have been identified in animal models.
+For supporting science, see this review Natural Rewards, Neuroplasticity, and Non-Drug Addictions (2011)

 DeltaFosB's evolutionary purpose is to motivate us to "get it while the getting is good!"
 It's a binge mechanism for food and reproduction , which worked well in other times and environments.
 With the advent of super-normal versions of natural rewards, it makes addictions to junk food and Internet porn as easy as 1-2-3.
 This commonality for all addictions is why the American Society of Addiction Medicine (3,000 addiction MDs and researchers) unambiguously states that food and sex addictions are true addictions (see below).